harrisonized/diy-transcriptomics/README.md

 However, during the course, I personally found it difficult to follow along, because the provided scripts contained a lot of antipatterns, which obscured the logic of scripts that should have otherwise been straightforward.
 While this may be acceptable for beginner users learning how to code for the first time, it makes the code far less modifiable or reusable.
 I found myself having to really work at getting each line of code to work.
 Having to focus most of my time and effort on fixing broken lines of code and fixing library installations took time away from the most important part of the course: learning what the code actually does, learning which algorithms to use, and learning how to improve the visualizations.

-So in this repo, I meticulously refactored each script in such a way that it should run directly out of the box in your command line if you have the required files and libraries installed.
-Each script is structured in the following standardized way, so that you know exactly what to expect:
+After the class ended, I still wanted to make sure I made it through every aspect of the class.
+Therefore, in this repo, I meticulously rewrote each script in such a way that it runs in the terminal directly out of the box.
+Major sections are demarcated by log messages so that there is feedback as the code runs, and these major sections are standardized so you know exactly what to expect:

 1. imports at the top
 2. command line options after imports